nathanlesage/ic2s2-2025/MANUAL.md

 website is supposed to work so that you know where to start and how to adapt it.
 If you have any questions, please reach out to me!

+> [!NOTE]
-> **Important**: This website is intended to be improved over time!
-If you find
+> This website is intended as a living document and to be improved over time!
+If
-> some data or pages that you can make easier to edit for further years, please
+> you find some data or pages that you can make easier to edit for further
-> do so and adapt any sections in this manual as you see fit.
+> years, please do so and adapt any sections in this manual as you see fit.

 ## Getting Started

 Before you can start working on the website, a few introductory remarks.
+This website is hosted in a GitHub repository.
+This means that all changes can be retained and your changes go on top of the existing revision history.
+To get started with your iteration of IC2S2, the very first steps are the following:

+> [!NOTE]
+> You will need a terminal or command-line to manage the website.

+1. First, make sure that you have a GitHub account.
+This can either be an organization or just a personal account (like with IC2S2 2025).
+2. Then, clone the repository onto your computer
+   (`git clone https://github.com/nathanlesage/ic2s2-2025` for the 2025
+   edition).
+This will create a folder named after the repository (e.g., `ic2s2-2025`) on your computer.
+For a clean slate, remove the hidden `.git`- folder now from the downloaded repository.
+3. Create a new repository in whichever GitHub account you choose, and name it `ic2s2-YYYY`, replacing `YYYY` with the correct year.
+4. Follow GitHub's instructions to add the files you just cloned on your computer (remember to initialize a new, empty git repository since you just removed the `.git`-folder).

+From now on, you have all changes on GitHub, and can use this code also to use Netlify or whichever provider you want to use to actually host your website.

+> [!TIP]
+> The rest of this manual assumes that you have created a repository on GitHub.
+> We highly recommend you do so, because this will make hosting and adapting the
+> website much simpler than if you have a collection of files on some computer
+> and uploading them using, say, FTP.
+Also, this way, any improvements you make
+> will be passed on to future conference organizers, ensuring that we
+> collectively improve the website experience.

+## Using Jekyll

-This site is now running atop of Jekyll, a rock-solid static site generator.
+This site is running atop of Jekyll, a rock-solid static site generator.
 What Jekyll will do is take the contents of this folder and combine everything and compile the various parts into a single, static HTML folder, called `_site`.
 This is what you can then upload to whatever hosting provider you choose.
+In the following, I will run you through the steps to get fully startd.

 ### Installing Jekyll on your Computer